open-xml-templating/docxtemplater/docs/source/configuration.rst

 The {name} tag will use the "root scope", since it is not present in the products array.

-If you explicitly don't want this behavior because you want the nullGetter to handle the tag in this case, you can use the following parser :
+If you explicitly don't want this behavior because you want the nullGetter to handle the tag in this case, you could use the following parser :

 .. code-block:: javascript